 Holy Basil is also known as Tulasi or Tulsi.
-Its botanical name is Ocimum tenuiflorum or Sanctum.
-Sweet basil is known as Ocimum basilicum.
+Its botanical name is Ocimum tenuiflorum or Sanctum, while sweet basil is known as Ocimum basilicum.

 What Are Its Uses?

-Holy basil is deeply rooted in the Hinduism religion, Ayurveda, and traditional Hindu medicine.
-In the Hinduism religion, it was worshipped as it was considered as the Mother Medicine of nature.
-In ancient Hindu societies, it was used for treating different ailments, including sore throat, memory loss, fever, headaches, cuts, and acne.
+Holy basil is deeply rooted in Hinduism, Ayurveda, and traditional Hindu medicine.
+In Hinduism, holy basil is a sacred plant.
+It is worshipped, as they consider it the Mother Medicine of nature.
+In ancient Hindu societies, people used it to treat various ailments; this includes sore throat, memory loss, fever, headaches, cuts, and acne, among others.

 Furthermore, it has antibacterial, anti-inflammatory, and antioxidant properties.
-Its essential oil has proven to soothe respiratory issues such as bronchitis.
-It also helps to improve concentration among people with ADD (Attention Deficit Disorder) or (Attention Deficit Hyperactivity Disorder).
+Its essential oil has proven to soothe respiratory issues, such as bronchitis.
+It also helps aid concentration among people with ADHD (Attention Deficit Hyperactivity Disorder).

-It was believed to heal not only the body but also the mind and the spirit.
-It is an adaptogenic herb, which means that once consumed, it serves the body parts that need its benefits.
+People believed holy basil to heal not only the body but also the mind and the spirit.
+It is an adaptogenic herb, which means it serves the body parts that need its benefits once consumed.
 Adaptogenic herbs are also stress relievers.

-A study by the University of New England indicates holy basil helps with mental health illnesses such as depression and anxiety.
-It also helps to regulate blood pressure and to lower cholesterol levels.
+The University of New England did a study on holy basil.
+The findings showed that holy basil helps with mental health conditions.
+The study revealed holy basil could help relieve depression and anxiety.
+It also helps regulate blood pressure and lower cholesterol levels.

-Regular basil is mainly used for cooking.
-It is commonly used in Italian recipes like pesto sauce, as well as Asian cuisine.
-It offers some medicinal benefits but it is mainly used for flavoring food or garnishing.
+We use regular basil for cooking.
+People often use it in Italian recipes, like pesto sauce, as well as in Asian cuisine.
+It offers some medicinal benefits, but people mainly use it to flavor food or garnish.

 At a glance, you may not be able to tell holy basil apart from sweet basil.
-However, if you look closely, you will notice some obvious differences.
-The most outstanding difference is the texture of their stems.
-Holy basil has a hairy stem while regular basil has a smooth, hairless stem.
+However, if you look closely, you will see some noticeable differences.
+The most striking difference is the texture of their stems.
+Holy basil has a hairy stem, while regular basil has a smooth, hairless stem.
 The hairs in holy basil are more pronounced in older plants.

-Another difference is in the color, margin, and texture of the basil leaf.
-Holy basil is light green while sweet basil is dark green.
-Holy basil leaves are rather straight while those of sweet basil tend to curl downward and inward.
-The holy basil leaves have tooth-like edges that are slightly hairy while sweet basil leaves have smooth edges with no hair.
-Sweet basil leaves can seem shiny especially when exposed to a lot of light.
+Other differences are in the color, margin, and texture of the basil leaf.
+Holy basil is light green, while sweet basil is dark green.
+Holy basil leaves are straight, but those of sweet basil tend to curl downward and inward.
+The holy basil leaves have tooth-like edges with tiny hairs, while sweet basil leaves have smooth edges with no hair.
+Also, sweet basil leaves can seem shiny especially when exposed to a lot of light.

-Both holy basil and sweet basil produce tubular-shaped flowers, but holy basil produces pink, purple, or white flowers while sweet basil produces white flowers only.
+Both holy basil and sweet basil produce tubular-shaped flowers, and holy basil produces pink, purple, or white flowers.
+Sweet basil produces white flowers only.

-Holy basil has a peppery, clove-like taste.
-Some people liken its taste to that of Jamaican peppers.
+Holy basil has a peppery, clove-like taste; some people liken its taste to that of Jamaican peppers.
 Sweet basil has a licorice-clove flavor.
-The holy basil flavor is more potent and becomes stronger when exposed to heat during the cooking process.
+The holy basil flavor is more potent than its counterpart.
+It becomes even stronger when exposed to heat while cooking.

 Method of Consumption

-Both holy basil and regular basil can be consumed in a variety of ways.
-Both their leaves and flowers are edible and non-toxic.
-They can be steeped in water to form infused basil tea.
-They can also be infused in olive oil or red wine or white wine vinegar to make salad dressings.
-The leaves or flowers can also be added directly to salads to improve flavor or sprinkled on top for garnishing.
+We can consume both holy basil and regular basil in a variety of ways.
+Their leaves and flowers are edible and non-toxic.
+We can steep them in water to make infused basil tea.
+We can also infuse the herbs in olive oil or red wine or white wine vinegar to make salad dressings.
+The leaves or flowers can also be added to salads, to improve flavor, or sprinkled on top for garnish.

-Since sweet basil is mainly used for cooking, it finds a wider range of applications in different cuisines than holy basil.
-In most cases, even when holy basil is used for cooking, it is for its medicinal benefits.
+People use sweet basil in cooking, for the most part.
+Because of this, it finds a broader range of applications in different cuisines than holy basil.
+In most cases, even when people cook with holy basil, it is for its medicinal benefits.

 Holy basil is most famous for making holy basil tea.
-This tea is claimed to have numerous health and medicinal benefits.
-There are numerous studies carried out to establish holy basil benefits.
+People claim this tea has many health and medicinal attributes.
+There have been countless studies carried out establishing holy basil’s benefits.

 Sweet basil is an annual crop.
-It lasts for a year before flowering and seeding towards the end of the year.
-On the other hand, holy basil is a perennial crop.
-It lasts for many years with cycles of dormancy and blooming depending on the weather conditions.
+It lasts for a year before flowering, and it seeds towards the end of the year.
+Holy basil is a perennial crop.
+It lasts for many years with cycles of dormancy and blooming.
+It all depends on the weather conditions.

-Typically, holy basil goes dormant in the cold season.
-During the season, it flowers and seeds, the stems become woody, and they shed the leaves.
+More often than not, holy basil goes dormant in the cold season.
+During that season, it flowers and seeds, the stems become woody, and they shed its leaves.
 The plant then enters a growing season in early spring that lasts through the summer.

-During the growing season, it has abundant foliage that you can harvest for use as you want.
-However, in the dormant season, the leaves lose their flavor and may become bitter.
-Therefore, it is best not to harvest them at that time.
+During the growing season, it has abundant foliage that you can harvest for use as you please.
+But in the dormant season, the leaves lose their flavor and may become bitter.
+So, it is best not to harvest them at that time.

-This cycle repeats year after year, but if the holy basil plant is in a controlled environment like in a greenhouse or indoors, it does not go into dormancy, and you can harvest throughout the year.
-Ensure to add compost or organic fertilizer in the soil periodically, to keep the foliage thriving.
+This cycle repeats year after year.
+If the holy basil plant is in a controlled environment, it does not go into dormancy.
+You can harvest throughout the year, if the plants are kept in a greenhouse or indoors.
+Be sure to add compost or organic fertilizer to the soil periodically, to keep the foliage thriving.

-Both holy basil and sweet basil require similar conditions for growth.
-They can be propagated from seeds, cutting, or seedlings.
-Once planted, they require regular watering.
-Be sure to water whenever the first few inches of soil dry up.
-If growing either type of basil indoors, in relatively dry air, you will need to water up to twice a day.
+Both holy basil and sweet basil depend upon similar conditions for healthy growth.
+You can propagate them from seeds, cutting, or seedlings.
+Once planted, they need regular watering.
+Be sure to water, whenever the first few inches of soil dry up.
+If growing either type of basil indoors, in dry air, you will need to water up to twice a day.

-Holy basil and sweet basil require 6-8 hours of daily light exposure to thrive.
+Holy basil and sweet basil require six to eight hours of daily light to thrive.
 They can survive in partial sunlight, but they will be less productive.
 If you are growing them indoors, substitute with grow lights.
-Generally, they require warm temperatures of 72 to 83 Fahrenheit and die or go dormant in cold weather.
+Generally, they require warm temperatures of 72 to 83 Fahrenheit.
+They will die or go dormant in cold weather.

-Both varieties of basil are prone to pests and disease such as root rot, mildew, snails, slugs, mites, and fungal infections.
-Maintain sanitary conditions, ensure proper air circulation, and apply an organic pest repellant such as neem oil to prevent pests and disease.
+Both varieties of basil are prone to pests and disease.
+These diseases include root rot, mildew, snails, slugs, mites, and fungal infections.
+To prevent pests and disease, you must maintain sanitary conditions; ensure proper air circulation; and apply an organic pest repellant, such as neem oil.

-Basil requires timely pruning to prevent the plant from seeding prematurely.
-As soon as you notice flower buds beginning to emerge pick them.
+Basil requires timely pruning to prevent the plant from seeding too soon.
+As soon as you notice flower buds beginning to emerge, you can pick them.
 You may use them in your recipes as you would basil leaves.
-Harvest on demand but do not harvest more than 1/3 of the plant at a time.
+Harvest on demand, but do not harvest more than one-third of the plant at a time.

-Holy basil and sweet basil have a similar macronutrient profile, however, they vary in their micronutrient profile in that holy basil contains high levels of vitamins A and C, while regular basil does not.
+Holy basil and sweet basil have similar macronutrient profiles.
+Yet their micronutrient profiles vary.
+Holy basil contains high levels of vitamins A and C, while regular basil does not.

 Holy Basil Varieties